sebastiandedeyne/sebastiandedeyne.com/content/posts/vite-with-laravel/vite-with-laravel.md

 ## Better DX for non-frontend developers

-The above setup forces ys to run `npm run hot` on local.
+The above setup forces you to run `npm run dev` and watch on local.
 However, often backend developers working on the application don't need to watch the assets for changes.

 Devs can run `npm run production` to generate assets once, but the application will still try to load assets from `locahost:3000`.
 The `production` check we have in place isn't enough.